About the OCP

-The OCP is a statement of objectives and policies to guide decisions on planning and land-use management within the City.
-As a general rule, it is reviewed annually and revised every 5 to 10 years.
+The Official Community Plan (OCP) is a statement of objectives and policies to guide decisions on planning and land-use management in the City.
+As a general rule, it can be reviewed and considered for revision every five (5) to ten (10) years.

-- How we provide services for more sustainable development over the next 15 years
+- Providing services for more sustainable development in the next fifteen (15) years

 The myPG Sustainability Plan guided the Official Community Plan's creation alongside the City's vision and objectives for economic, environmental, social, and land-use development.
 The Plan was reviewed from 2010 to 2012 and included three rounds of public consultation in addition to the legislated process.